molel-gt/ssb/README.md

 - Check convergence of Dirichlet boundary conditions at the two current collectors
 - Check that current on the insulated surface is approximately zero
 - Check that current estimated at the two current collectors are equal to within < 1%
-- Check that the model reproduces effective conductivity for a perfect laminate structure where the conductor phase is fully connected along the transport direction: $\kappa_{eff} = \kappa_0\varepsilon$
+- Check that the model reproduces effective conductivity of a perfect laminate structure where the conductor phase is fully connected along the transport direction: $\kappa_{eff} = \kappa_0\varepsilon$
 ## Estimation of Effective Active Material Specific Area
 This is achieved using the [effective active material area](effective_active_material_area.py) model.
 The model input parameters are:
 ```